-In 2005, the World Bank supported a second master plan for Aden for the period of 2005-2025 that estimated USD 30 million was needed to public improve services and infrastructure for growing а population projected to reach 1.5 million by 2025.
+In 2005, the World Bank supported a second master plan for Aden for the period of 2005-2025 that estimated USD 30 million was needed to improve public services infrastructure for a gr and a growing population projected to reach 1.5 million by 2025.
 Despite all that has happened which was note predicted in this plan, as noted above the population of Aden has grown steadily and is over 1 million and could reach this mark by 2025.
 The Master Plan recommended the construction of 15 new neighborhoods and expansion of the existing industrial zones with planned expansion in areas north and east.
 The map in figure 6 shows the growth after 2004 and that much of it has been north and east and the urban centers but there has been a lot of built up area with informal development patterns since this time.